yunnysunny/grunt-pages/README.md

 The only property that is not interpreted literally is the `date`.
 It is used as a `dateString` when constructing a [Date object](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date) in JavaScript, and must be in a [parseable format](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date/parse).

 #### Syntax Highlighting
-For adding code to your posts, grunt-pages has [GitHub flavoured markdown](https://help.github.com/articles/github-flavored-markdown) syntax highlighting using [pygments](http://pygments.org/).
+For adding code to your posts, grunt-pages has [GitHub flavoured markdown](https://help.github.com/articles/github-flavored-markdown) and syntax highlighting using [pygments](http://pygments.org/).

 #### Draft Posts
-To make a post a draft, simply prefix its filename with a `_`.
+To make a post a draft when deploying your site, simply prefix its filename with a `_`.
 These posts will not be rendered or available in list pages.

 ### Required properties

 #### src
 Type: `String`